 What is Roaring Fork Leadership?

-Roaring Fork Leadership helps individuals and organizations build effective leaders through training, practice, and application.
+Originally known as Leadership Aspen, RFL founded in 1988 by a group of local citizens concerned about the need to strengthen relationships and skills among community leaders.
+Our mission “developing leaders for the community” translates into numerous programs and events – all with the intent of helping individuals and organizations build effective leaders through training, practice, and application.
 Our leadership training and programs immerse individuals in experiential learning to shift conversations from ‘right/wrong’ to ‘what works/doesn’t work’.
 This builds a safe and trusted environment so that collaborative decision making and civic dialogue are possible.
 Upon completion of the programs, we connect our leaders to opportunities to serve for the betterment of our local communities.

 Guiding Principles: The following commitments characterize how we strive to think, listen and respond, and indeed the kind of community we seek to model.
 Supporting one another to keep these commitments creates a safe and vibrant learning environment.
 Through these commitments, we build deep relationships and unlock the wisdom and genius that is found collectively in our group and in the community.